M72 LAW: United States

 In February 2005, The Naval Surface Warfare Center, Dahlgren Division (NSWCDD) issued a solicitation to procure 2,558 M72A7 66mm HE LAW w/Graze Fuze Function and NVD Mount with the award date estimated as mid-May 2005.
 U.S. Marine Corps officials also identified the M72A7 LAW as an urgent requirement in support of the global war on terrorism, with the USMC initially purchasing 1,136 M72A7s in 2005.
 The U.S. Marine Corps increased M72A7 LAW purchases after 2005, with the service purchasing about 23,000 over a three-year period from 2007 to 2009.
 Later in 2010, the U.S. Army also began using the M72A7 LAW in Afghanistan because it was found to be a useful small and lightweight rocket system for engaging short- and medium-range targets.
 Foot patrols particularly benefited from it due to Afghanistan's difficult terrain and high elevations.
 The U.S. Marine Corps was still purchasing M72A7 LAW rockets as of March 2023.

-The M72A7 LAW is an improved version of its predecessors, featuring an better rocket motor that increases velocity to 200 m/s for greater accuracy beyond 200 meters (660 feet), a Picatinny rail for mounting laser pointers and night sights, and the warhead contains a copper explosively formed penetrator (EFP), instead of a conical shaped charge.
+The M72A7 LAW is an improved version of its predecessors, featuring a better rocket motor that increases velocity to 200 m/s for greater accuracy beyond 200 meters (660 feet), a Picatinny rail for mounting laser pointers and night sights, and the warhead contains a copper explosively formed penetrator (EFP), instead of a conical shaped charge.
 While the EFP has reduced penetration compared to the previous LAWs with a conical shaped charge, it creates a larger hole, resulting in greater spalling inside armored vehicles and increased fragmentation behind urban walls, making it more destructive.
 Safety was also improved with an insensitive munition warhead to reduce the risk of accidental detonation.